Is 720 a Good Credit Score?

 Auto lenders determine your interest rate based on risk.
 If a lender thinks you have the potential to default, you’ll likely get a higher interest rate to compensate.

-To determine the odds of your defaulting, they will consider your credit score and history, as well as your loan term, down payment, income and debt, and their own criteria as well.
+To determine the odds of your defaulting, they’ll consider your credit score and history, as well as the loan term, down payment, your income and debt, and their own criteria.

 • Loan term: A longer repayment term carries risk for your lender, so you may be able to get a lower interest rate by getting a shorter repayment term.